A 4d N=1 Cardy Formula: Asymptotic index of gauge theory

 Let us consider a generic $\CN=1$ gauge theory with gauge group $G$ and a number of chiral multiplets $\{\CX \}$ under the representations $\mathbf{R}_{\CX}$ with $R$-charges $r_{\CX}$.
 The central charges for $\CN=1$ SCFT are given in terms of trace anomalies of the superconformal $R$-current as \cite{Anselmi:1997am}

 For the gauge theory at our hand, we find

 where the sum is over all the chiral multiplets in the theory.
-Here the first term comes from the gauginos and the second term from the fermions in the chiral multiplets.
+Here the first terms come from the gauginos and the second terms from the fermions in the chiral multiplets.
 Combining the two expressions, we get

 The superconformal $R$-charges $r_{\CX}$ are constrained via gauge anomaly cancellation